Liver disease is serious and requires treatment and regular monitoring by a liver specialist.

 Testing patients for liver fluke Infection

 In endemic areas, it is recommended to do screening tests such as a stool ova test and a liver ultrasound scan.
-The high risk groups for liver fluke infection are those who have a history of eating raw, freshwater fish in endemic areas.
+The high risk groups for liver fluke infection are those who have a history of eating raw, fresh water fish in endemic areas.
 An ultrasound scan or CAT scan images may show dilatation of the bile ducts.
-If tests are positive then anthelminthic (anti-worm) drugs should be prescribed.
+If tests are positive then antihelminthic (anti-worm) drugs should be prescribed.

 The typical appearance of past/healed liver fluke infection is widespread dilatation of the bile ducts inside the liver without evidence of an obstructing cause (dilatation without obstruction); this is seen on ultrasound, CAT or MRI scans of the liver.
 This picture is frequently found in healthy looking but infected people in endemic areas.